Ten Things to Consider Before Employing a Nanny

 When it comes to experience, consider the demands of the role you offer.

 If it’s an after-school role caring for older children, you may feel comfortable with a junior nanny with an eDBS and first aid in place.
-In this case, your salary will likely be below the average salary in your area.
+In this case, your salary offer will likely be below the average in your area.

 As for identifying the average salaries in your area, when you start to search on our site, we’ll advise you of the average salary for a full-time role that you can use as a starting point.